 The transformations are the main components of the Dataflow tasks that transform the data from source feeds to destinations in the desired formats or structures as required.
 The main advantage of transformations is they have in memory and do not require any elaborations in the SQL scripts.
 There are also Synchronous and Asynchronous Transformations which are useful for concurrent transformations.

-Data Conversion Transformations and Derived Columns are the Synchronous transformations where the data flows into memory buffers during the transformation process, and the same buffer reaches out.
-Asynchronous Transformations cause the blockage of data flow, which is two types called partially blocking transformations and fully blocking transformations.
-These two significant transformations in SQL Server Integration Services (SSIS).
+Data Conversion Transformations and Derived Columns are Synchronous transformations where the data flows into memory buffers during the transformation process, and the same buffer reaches out.
+Asynchronous Transformations cause the blockage of data flow, which is of two types, namely partially blocking transformations and fully blocking transformations.
+These two are significant transformations in SQL Server Integration Services (SSIS).

-This has been a guide to the List Of SSIS Interview Questions and answers so that the candidate can easily crackdown on these SSIS Interview Questions.
-This is the most valuable post on SSIS Interview Questions and answers.
-You may also look at the following articles to learn more –
+This served as a guide to the list of SSIS interview questions and answers so that the applicant could quickly assess these SSIS Interview Questions.
+This is the most useful post on SSIS Interview Questions and answers.
+To learn more, you can also read the following articles-